fowler-lab-osu/EarVision/README.md

-# seed_revamp
+# EarVision

-Organizing the seed project code base and standardizing it on TF 1.14.0
+Maize fluorescent kernel object detection in TensorFlow 1.14.0

 ## Setup:

-- Clone the seed project's version of TensorFlow's model zoo located at [this Github repo](https://github.com/buchanam/seed_models) into the base directory
+- Clone the seed project's version of TensorFlow's model zoo located at [this Github repo](https://github.com/fowler-lab-osu/EarVision_TensorFlow_Object_Detection_API) into the base directory

 - Set up an Anaconda environment using the `seed_conda.yml` file provided in this repo.
 Activate this environment